 Today's students carry the most powerful voice in calling for the tough choices that need to be made to secure America's future, because it is their future.
 The Concord Coalition's classroom presentations, exercises and activities are meant to make the complexities of the federal budget understandable and accessible for students of all ages.

-Concord On-Campus Facilitation: The Concord Coalition's field staff is very experienced in running our exercises and we would be happy to arrange a visit to your campus or organization for that purpose.
+Concord On-Campus Facilitation: We provide numerous materials to help educators facilitate Concord's budget exercises in their classrooms.
+Additionally, our field staff is very experienced in running our exercises and we can try to arrange a visit to your campus or organization for that purpose.